samdotson1992/astro-cv-esquelete/src/pages/about/about.md

 website: "https://samdotson1992.github.io"
 ---

 Experienced Python developer with a focus on data and backend processes.
 My background is in geospatial analysis with a masters in environmental science.
+I've worked on projects ranging from computer vision to vehicle route.